-Sometimes, you just gotta be there and if you can’t make it to Valencia for Las Fallas, our guest writer and expert from Valencia, entices you into the Las Fallas experience.
+Sometimes, you just gotta be there and if you can’t make it to Valencia for Las Fallas, our expert from Valencia, entices you into the Las Fallas experience.
 Armchair travel is second best.
 As primers for Part 3, read Zach’s other posts on Las Fallas, Part 1 – What To Expect and Part 2 -Fallas, When, Where, and How.
 Zach is detailed in his writing combining historical perspectives and how to’s.
 His reporting is excellent and will prepare you for this stunning celebration or Costa Blanca holidays in general.
 Part 3 covers where to go and what we all love: Spanish food.
 I am in for the fried pumpkin dough dessert.
 March 15-19.

 By Zach Frolich

 There will be an award contest for the best 3-6 fallas in several different categories, the main ones being, Best Falla Mayor, Best Falla Infantil, and Best Light Display.
 So different casals put their focus in different features of their falla each year.
 So that you don’t have to go to all 600+ fallas, here I’ll provide you with the usual top ones:

 1) Campanar – Out of the way, north of the River Turia, but it usually has the biggest budget of all the fallas in the city

 2) Sueca – In the Russafa neighborhood

 3) Convento-Jerusalén – In the neighborhood just to the west of the North Train Station